dnitsch/configmanager/README.md

 ## Help

 - More implementations should be easily added with a specific implementation under the strategy interface
+    - e.g. AzureKMS or GCP equivalent

 - maybe run as cron in the background to perform a periodic sync in case values change?

-TODO: lots more documentation and UNITTESTS